 The software developed for this purpose uses sensors in the network to simulate vulnerable - and therefore attractive to attackers - weak points, the so-called "honeypots".
 The hacker traps record all data streams during a suspicious access to the network and forward them to a central server for checking and alerting.
 With the help of the user-friendly, low-maintenance web application, the aggregated data can be evaluated in real time.

-The honeypots thus collect valuable information in order to protect the entire IT system against unauthorised intrusion from outside.
-The device developed especially for this scenario can be installed in any office and is not linked to regular PCs in the government network, making an attack practically impossible.
+The "honeypots" thus collect valuable information to protect the entire IT system against unauthorized external intrusion.
+The device, which was specially developed for this scenario, can be installed in any office and is not connected to regular PCs in the government network, which makes access practically impossible.

 The Saxon State Chancellery supports the Prime Minister in the performance of his duties, including the determination of policy guidelines, departmental coordination, protocol matters, fundamental questions of state administration as well as the coordination of international relations and the state government's funding policy.